What is a constructed language?

 Constructed languages can be categorized into three main types: auxiliary languages (auxlangs), engineered languages (engelangs), and artistic languages (artlangs).
 Auxlangs are created to improve communication within a community, engelangs are devised as an experiment, often to demonstrate the complexity of language creation, adoption, or adaptation, and artlangs are invented by writers or authors to add depth to a fictional world.

 Examples of constructed languages include Esperanto, Klingon, and Dothraki.
-Esperanto, created in the late 19th century by Polish ophthalmologist L. L. Zamenhof, is the most successful constructed language in terms of the number of speakers.
+Esperanto, created in the late 19th century by Polish ophthalmologist L. L. Zamenhof, is among the most widely spoken constructed languages, with an estimated speaker community in the tens of thousands to low hundreds of thousands.
 Klingon and Dothraki, on the other hand, were created for the fictional universes of Star Trek and Game of Thrones, respectively.

 The process of creating a constructed language often involves taking inspiration from the grammar, vocabulary, and phonology of one or more natural languages, or it can be formed completely from scratch.
 The creator of a constructed language is known as a conlanger.